kgeorgieva/cilib.github.com/docs/user/cascadeNetwork.md

 vector are set to zero.

-- ReinitialiseCascadeNetworkOutputWeightsReactionStrategy: an EnvironmentChangeResponseStrategy that reinitialises the any dimensions within the particles that correspond to the output weights of a cascade network.
+- ReinitialiseCascadeNetworkOutputWeightsReactionStrategy: an EnvironmentChangeResponseStrategy that reinitialises any dimensions within the particles that correspond to the output weights of a cascade network.
 Elements in the particle's position vector are randomly initialised within that dimension's boundaries.
 Elements in the particle's best position vector are left as is.
 Elements in the velocity vector are set to zero.